This is the multi-page printable view of this section. Click here to print.

 Reference

-If some Slave Interface is in a down state, please use the Support Center’s Contact Us to report the abnormal situation and take action.
+If some Slave Interface is in a down state, use the Contact of the Support Center to report the abnormal situation and receive a response.

-The OS image has the chrony daemon installed and set to synchronize with the SCP NTP server.
-Use the following command to check if there are any lines marked with ^* in the MS Name column.
+The OS image includes the installation of the chrony daemon and configuration for SCP NTP server synchronization.
+Use the following command to verify whether a line marked with ^* exists in the MS Name column.

 Color mode